thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_F.md

 * full legal signature on a paper (or parchment) contract
 * formal statement of agreement "I, <name>, agree to xyz"
 * repeated statements of agreement
-  * using significant numbers (three, seven and ten are common)
+  - using significant numbers (three, seven and ten are common)
-  * in short durations.
+  - in short durations.
 * acting as if bound to the contract (ie common law marriage) for either magically significant durations or contractually significant events/actions that are distinctly related to contract and clearly not part of your non-contract/pre-contract normal life
-  * marriages are consummated
+  - marriages are consummated
-  * the TriWizard champions processed out of the room
+  - the TriWizard champions processed out of the room
-  * engagement rings
+  - engagement rings
-  * being sorted by the Sorting Hat
+  - being sorted by the Sorting Hat
 * 'Contracts' do *something*.
 Person A agrees to do something or be something for Person B.  The 'contract' may or may not be one sided.
 The 'contract' may or may not have penalties.
+However, a contract in which neither party is obligated to perform or not perform some action cannot bind.
 * No 'contract' may require a nephil to perform the marital act before the age of 14.[^230717-3]
 * 'Contract Magic' works *only* on nephilim.
 It does not work on pure humans.
-Remember That contract magic works by inducing your own magic to act against you.
+  Remember that contract magic works by inducing your own magic to act against you.
   * the more powerful the nephil, the more powerfully he/she can be bound.
   * The *less* powerful the nephil, the less powerful any binding.
   * Contracts cannot require the use of a type of magic you do not have, either for their performance, *or in their penalties*.[^230717-4]
 * 'Contracts' cannot act as an [Imperius] curse or similar.
 That would come too close to a manipulation of the Will.[^230717-5]
-  * There is an exception to this, unknown to the nephil, but not to the Church, that has caused great confusion through history.
+  - There is an exception to this, unknown to the nephil, but not unknown to the Church, that has caused great confusion through history.
 You can bind someone to do something that *they would have done anyway*.
+Occasionally this causes confusion in one or another magical society.
-  * Normally contracts operate through applying force.
+  - Normally contracts operate through applying force.
     * Do something and you become ill, or even die immediately (the ritual of the Unbreakable Vow creates a contract which, if the contract is violated, results in the death of the violator).
     * Agree to the contract, and no matter your will, your body does not operate against the contract.
 This is a bit of a gray area - it is relatively easy for a nephil to contract something _not_ to happen.
 It is next to impossible to contract something _to_ happen.
 It will not absorb food, or your hand will not close (or your libido will not react).
+  - There is some moral ambiguity here that the Church struggles with.
+    * A contract signed by a proxy does not make the bound person morally culpable.
-  * There is some moral ambiguity here that the Church struggles with.
-A contract can trigger consequences that *preasure* but do not *force* the nephil's Will, and *if* the nephil is sufficiently weak Willed, he or she might give in to the preasure.
-If that happens, the contract can make it impossible to back out or change his/her mind - the nephil is now doing something agreed to anyway.[^230718-1]
+    * A contract can trigger consequences that *preasure* but do not *force* the nephil's Will.
+    * *If* the nephil is sufficiently weak willed, he or she might give in to the preasure, and agree to the contract.

-[^230718-1]: It simply has not occurred to the various unfallen angels to fix this.
-Angels are beings of absolutes, a decision once made, by their very nature, cannot be changed.
-In this aspect of contracts, nephilim are more like angels, it does not strike them as an aberration that angelic power would act … less angelic.
+    * At that point, the contract can become *implicetly* signed (through consent) by the bound party.
+Is that person now morally culpable?

 [^230717-5]: per [Appendix G][AG], angels interfering to create these restrictions act with good intentions, but not always wisely.
 You might think 'contracts'